 When Should I See a Doctor About My Plantar Fasciitis?

 If any form of heel pain is interfering with daily activities, we recommend you make an appointment with us.
 It is better to take care of the problem sooner rather than later, before it becomes severe, chronic, and difficult to treat.

-If your heel pain persists after trying these treatments for a least one month, more aggressive physical therapy, medications, or custom orthotics will be recommended.
+Many mild cases of plantar fasciitis can be treated exclusively with simple, conservative therapies you can perform at home.
+If your heel pain persists after trying these treatments for a least one month, more aggressive treatments will be recommended.
 Once again, seeking our care for plantar fasciitis sooner rather than later can significantly reduce your risk of needing more aggressive treatments.